Candace Baker, Car Insurance Writer

 - Pay all applicable title and registration fees (can vary from case to case)

-Keep in mind that some insurers will only sell liability insurance for revived cars, meaning that they won’t pay for any physical damage to the vehicle.
-Even if you are able to get collision and comprehensive insurance, your policy may not cover the full value of the car if it’s totaled again.
+Keep in mind that some insurers will only sell liability insurance for a car with a revived title, meaning they won't pay for any physical damage to the vehicle.
+Additionally, insurance for a car with a revived title may be more expensive than insurance for a standard vehicle.

 People also ask